.NET Aspire Oracle Entity Framework Core integration

 Use configuration providers

-The following example shows an appsettings.json that configures some of the available options:
+The following is an example of an appsettings.json that configures some of the available options:

 {